bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   any subcaption text out of the main caption text by looking to see if any subcaption is specified for their own ID.

-+ n:2
++ partition:4

-  This option is used currently by the "columns" float to express the number of columns.
+  This option is used currently by "figure" float to subdivide subfigure so that it can only take up 4 subfigures in a single row if the divider isn't observed.

++ hew:2

+  This option is used by 'tabular' bundle so that all its rows are split into equal portions with a total number of portions equal to 2.
+If the table has a head row then the head row is repeated at the top.

 + mar:1.23